dade92/patient-manager/README.md

 Note that you have to set four environment variables in your OS, the `BLOB_DB_USERNAME` and `BLOB_DB_PASSWORD` for the minIO blob storage, and `PATIENT_DB_USERNAME` and `PATIENT_DB_PASSWORD` for the patient manager database (`PATIENT_DB_PASSWORD` is used as root password at the moment).
+At the first run, you need also to execute manually the script `init.sql` inside the same folder.
+If you want to connect to the minio instance, go to `localhost:9000` and use the credentials you set in the environment variables.
+Remeber to create a bucket named `patient-manager-bucket`.

 ## Local testing